EarlTilluck/vexed-again/Readme.md

 * thourogh test for jank and glitches.

 * change the homepage in description part of package.json.

-* add github pages url to top of readme under play section
+* add github pages url to top of readme under play section after deploying to github pages